 To get a faster decision on your UK visa application, you'll need to pay £1,000 for the "Super Priority Service" or £500 for the "Priority Service" fee per applicant in addition to the visa application fee.

-If your UK Skilled Worker visa rejected
+If your UK Skilled Worker visa is rejected?

 If your UK Skilled Worker visa is rejected, you may have the option to challenge the Home Office's decision by administrative review or reapply for a Skilled Worker visa.